WHAT THE ROAD TO BECOMING A PROFESSIONAL COACH LOOKED LIKE FOR COACH TOM SAROSI.

 "I wasn't interested in working in the rain, in the dirt and on job sites near and far the rest of my life.
 I wanted structure, consistency and control over when and how I did my job," Tom said.

 He was passionate about fitness and thought gym ownership might be a better path for him.
-So in 2012 he flew across the country to Vancouver to go through the fast track apprentice coaching program at Madlab School of Fitness.
-His intention was to spend four months in Vancouver learning the ins and outs from our experienced coaches and then return to Uxbridge, Ontario to open his own gym.
+So in 2012, he flew across the country to Vancouver to go through the fast-track apprentice coaching program at Madlab School of Fitness.
+He intended to spend four months in Vancouver learning the ins and outs from our experienced coaches and then return to Uxbridge, Ontario, to open his own gym.

-By January, 2013, Tom started working with his own clients and earning 20 percent of the revenue they generated (30 percent if they were a referral from an existing client).
-He also took on some part-time construction work as well, and became the official handyman around the gym.
+By January 2013, Tom started working with his clients and earning 20 percent of the revenue they generated (30 percent if they were a referral from an existing client).
+He also took on some part-time construction work as well and became the official handyman around the gym.